interactive

 2000

-In this web site the user can experience three interactive video installations and three QuickTime VR panoramas.
-Here is a page that shows the web site.
-Shockwave player needed.
-Note: Apple Intel users need to open their browser in 32 bit mode.
+In this web site the user can experience three interactive video installations and three QuickTime VR panoramas. <a

 Genetic Art